Where will Williams take you?

 - Among the top 100 employers of Williams graduates: Apple, Google, Goldman Sachs, McKinsey & Co., Metropolitan Museum of Art, National Institutes of Health, New York Times Co., Peace Corps, Teach for America

-- Among recent graduates were six Watson fellows and one Carnegie fellow, a Rhodes, a Truman, two Churchill, and more than 30 Fulbright Scholars
+- Among recent graduates were four Watson fellows, a Schwartzman, a Churchill, seven Goldwater, and more than 30 Fulbright Scholars

 - Our alumni association is the oldest in the world, and among the strongest, most engaged, and most devoted.
 Every year, about 60% of alumni give to the college.
 Among the Class of 2016, 65% consulted Williams alumni to plan their next steps after Williams